-As of June, 2021, the 32 EAST Serials and Journal Retention Partners have collectively agreed to retain approximately 28,000 print journal titles for a minimum of 15-years.
+As of June, 2021, the 32 EAST Serials and Journal Retention Partners have collectively agreed to retain approximately 18,000 print journal titles with approximately 29,000 holdings for a minimum of 15-years.
 This work was supported by the collection comparison service of the Center for Research Libraries (CRL) and the work of the EAST Serials and Journals Working Group.

 From 2017-2019, EAST took a phased approach to collection analysis, focusing first on developing retention rules for titles held by 4-6 participating libraries.
 Followed by subsequent analyses of more widely-held titles, those held by 7-28 participating libraries, and finally those titles held by 3 or fewer participating libraries.
 Details of these processes can be found in the EAST Serials & Journals Collection Analysis and Retention Modeling 2016-2019 document.

 The EAST Serials and Journals Working Group considered a number of different retention factors including: holdings overlap, subjects, languages, electronic availability, OCLC WorldCat holdings, availability in JSTOR, format, and retention commitments from other shared print programs.
 This data was loaded into the visualization software Tableau to assist the Working Group in analyzing the plethora of data provided.

 This graphic is a visualization from Tableau showing the characteristics of the scarcely held titles, those held by only 1-3 EAST libraries.
 On the left is a breakdown of the titles by LC class, showing that the H class has the largest number of titles – this is consistent with the first two categories of serials and journals titles we analyzed.

 The pie chart at the bottom right indicates the languages found in this set of over 29,500 titles with English clearly predominating as has been the case with our earlier data.